Zero-Tang/NoirVisor/src/svm_core/readme.md

 ### CPUID Interception
 The `cpuid` instruction must be intercepted by NoirVisor, even though host may choose not to intercept it.
 If the host chooses not to intercept `cpuid` instruction, NoirVisor would handle the `cpuid` instruction itself.
 Otherwise, switch the world to the host so that host will be handling Guest's `cpuid` instruction.

+#### CPUID Quick-Path
+The User Hypervisor may specify a pre-defined value for guest vCPU.
+Therefore, interception of `cpuid` instruction does not have to exit to user-mode, and thereby increases the performance of `cpuid` emulation.

 ### RSM Interception
 The `rsm` instruction is optionally intercepted by NoirVisor.
 If the host chooses not to intercept `rsm` instruction, NoirVisor would not specify the intercept bit in VMCB.